Shubhk0/cyart-vapt-team/week2/Practical/notes/Capstone Project Full VAPT Cycle.md

 #### Non-Technical Summary

-security testing revealed serious vulnerabilities in the web application that could allow attackers to steal sensitive data, take control of the system, and disrupt operations.
+My security testing revealed serious vulnerabilities in the web application that could allow attackers to steal sensitive data, take control of the system, and disrupt operations.
 Think of it like finding unlocked doors and windows in a building that should be secure.
 These issues are similar to leaving passwords written on sticky notes or having no security cameras.
 We successfully demonstrated how an attacker could exploit these weaknesses to access confidential information.
 Immediate fixes are needed, including better password protection, input checking, and system monitoring.
 Regular security reviews should be scheduled to prevent future vulnerabilities.

 ### Remediation Validation